repco-org/repco/docs/Installation and Deployment/Deploying repco.md

 ---
-title: Deploying repco
+title: Deploying Repco
-weight: -1
+weight: 1
 ---

-# Deploying repco
+# Deploying Repco

-The easiest way to deploy repco is using [Docker Compose](https://docs.docker.com/compose/).
+The easiest way to deploy Repco is using [Docker Compose](https://docs.docker.com/compose/).
 Until the first release, we publish [nightly images on dockerhub](https://hub.docker.com/r/arsoxyz/repco) on each push to `main`.

 ## Prerequisites